 When the calendar rolled to 2016, we could only think “What in the world were we going to do this year!?”

-While reading some outdoor blogs I stumbled upon a Southern California peak bagging challenge created by SoCal Hiker called the Six Pack of Peaks.
-Even though my folks have done all 6 numerous times, we thought it would be a fun adventure for me to fly down and complete them together.
-Turns out that three of the peaks on the list are also part of another challenge called the 3 Peak Challenge.
-Sponsored by A16 Outfitters, a Southern California outdoor supply company, completing the 3 Peak Challenge entails summiting the three tallest peaks in Southern California: Mount San Antonio (10,064’), San Jacinto (10,834’), and San Gorgonio, (11,502’).
+While reading some outdoor blogs I stumbled upon a Southern California peakbagging challenge called the 3 Peak Challenge.
+Sponsored by the now defunct A16 Outfitters, a Southern California outdoor supply company, completing the 3 Peak Challenge entails summiting the three tallest peaks in Southern California: Mount San Antonio (10,064’), San Jacinto (10,834’), and San Gorgonio, (11,502’).
 The challenge must be completed in either a 24 hour, 3 day, or 3 month time frame.

 24 hours is a little insane, even for us, but when I told my folks we had to try the 3-day challenge they of course didn’t hesitate to say yes.
 Well, I think my dad said something like “What!?
 Are you trying to kill me!?”
 But I know he loves it.
 We also knew there was no way he’d let us do it without him!

 After 8 years of freelancing I finally returned to full time work back in July and could think of no better last big adventure than completing the 3 Peak Challenge with my folks.
 I flew into LA on July 21st and Diana and I decided that to do it proper, we needed party supplies!
 Our first stop was the local party store where we procured a small piñata, a fiesta sign, and an assortment of hilarious props.

 Peak #1: Mount St Antonio (aka Mount Baldy)